Chart Color Schemes

 Infrastructure

-Belmont has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Belmont has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 28 projects that may impact the area.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 28 projects likely to impact the area.
 Notable ones include Wandana Estate, Coles Belmont Redevelopment, 29 Evans Street Townhouses, and 5-7 Church Street Townhouses.
-The following list details those most likely to be relevant.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.